hashicorp/terraform/website/docs/registry/modules/use.html.md

 By default, only [verified modules](/docs/registry/modules/verified.html) are shown in search results.
 Verified modules are reviewed by HashiCorp to ensure stability and compatibility.
-By using the filters, you may view unverified modules as well.
+By using the filters, you can view unverified modules as well.

 ## Using Modules

 The Terraform Registry is integrated directly into Terraform.
 This makes it easy to reference any module in the registry.
-The syntax for referencing a registry module is `namespace/name/provider`.
+The syntax for referencing a registry module is `<NAMESPACE>/<NAME>/<PROVIDER>`.
 For example:
 `hashicorp/consul/aws`.

 ~> **Note:** Module registry integration was added in Terraform v0.10.6, and full versioning support in v0.11.0.

 When viewing a module on the registry on a tablet or desktop, usage instructions are shown on the right side.
 You can copy and paste this to get started with any module.
-Some modules may have required inputs you must set before being able to use the module.
+Some modules have required inputs you must set before being able to use the module.

 ```hcl